kmdouglass/mm-kmd/Notes/Micro-Manager Device Adapters.md

 ## Microsoft Visual Studio 2015

+- I sometimes encounter security exceptions when attempting to sign in to use the VS 2015.
+When I see these, I add the site as a trusted site by going to **Start > Control Panel > Internet Options**, clicking the **Security** tab, and clicking the **Trusted Sites** picture, and then clicking the **Sites** button.
+Then I add the website that was listed in the exception to the list.
 - To enable the properties manager for importing property sheets, you need to navigate to **Tools > Import and Export Settings...**.
 In this window, select **Import selected environment settings**, then click **Next.** There is no